chmerdon/GradientRobustMultiPhysics.jl/docs/src/index.md

 ## What is gradient-robustness?

 Gradient-robustness is a feature of discretisations that exactly balance gradient forces in the momentum balance.
 In the case of the incompressible Navier--Stokes equations this means that the discrete velocity does not depend on the exact pressure.
-Divergence-conforming finite element methods have this property but are usually expensive and difficult to contruct.
-However, also non-divergence-conforming classical finite element methods can be made pressure-robust with the help of reconstruction operators applied to testfuntions in certain terms of the momentum balance, see e.g. references [1,2] below.
+Divergence-free finite element methods have this property but are usually expensive and difficult to contruct.
+However, also non-divergence-free classical finite element methods can be made pressure-robust with the help of reconstruction operators applied to testfuntions in certain terms of the momentum balance, see e.g. references [1,2] below.

 Recently gradient-robustness was also connected to the design of well-balanced schemes e.g. in the context of (nearly) compressible flows, see e.g. reference [3] below.